 The easiest way to access the Visual Basic Editor in Excel is to press the key combination ALT-F11 (ie. press the ALT key, and while this is pressed down, press F11).
 You will be presented with the Visual Basic Editor, similar to the image below (note that your normal Excel window will remain open behind this window).

+Double clicking on any of the objects within the Project Window will open up the associated Code Window, which is where you can type your VBA code.
 In the Visual Basic Editor image above, the code window for the Module 1 is displayed.

 View the Immediate Window by selecting View→Immediate Window from the Visual Basic Editor, or by pressing CTRL-G.